Skip to main content

 }

-The connection_id is the member_guid you retrieved from the postMessage metadata.
+The connectionId is the member_guid you retrieved from the postMessage metadata.

 Example Request

-curl -i -X GET 'https://your-widget-url.com/data/provider/{provider}/user/{user_id}/connection/{connection_id}/accounts' \
+curl -i -X GET 'https://your-widget-url.com/api/data/aggregator/{aggregator}/user/{userId}/connection/{connectionId}/accounts' \

 -H 'Accept: your header here' \